Monday, March 29, 2010

 Todd Rundgren 3: The Ballad Of Todd Rundgren

+He’d gotten the recording bug, so Todd Rundgren went back to the studio first chance he got.
 While it starts out with a midtempo rocker of sorts, Runt: The Ballad Of Todd Rundgren has much more of an emphasis on slower, piano-based songs, as one would expect to come from the guy on the cover with the noose around his neck.

 Given the Runt in the title, it’s still unclear who or what exactly it is.
 Only Tony Sales appears on the bulk of the album, with N.D.
 Smart replacing Hunt on most tracks, and Jerry Scheff and John Guerin on two others.
-And of course, Todd plays everything else, an idea he’d take to a further extreme on his next album, along with journeys in other directions.
+And of course, Todd plays everything else, even the drums, an idea he’d take to a further extreme on his next album, along with journeys in other directions.

 Todd Rundgren Runt: The Ballad Of Todd Rundgren (1971)—